 Jacqui Roome - Psychotherapy & Counselling (MSc, UKCP accredited, MBACP, MSPTI)

-I am an experienced therapist based in Nottingham, where I provide psychotherapy and counselling to adults - working with individuals and couples.
+I am an experienced therapist based in Nottingham, where I provide psychotherapy and counselling to adults and young people (aged 16 upwards) - working with individuals and couples.
 I also offer academic support/consultation to people completing qualifications up to Master's level in Person-centred and/or Experiential Psychotherapy/Counselling.
 My aim is to offer clients a warm and accepting space where they can learn self-compassion, self-awareness and self-acceptance.

 I decided to re-train as a psychotherapist, following a long and rewarding career as a social worker.
 The theoretical approach I use when working with clients is person-centred and experiential.